ArcaneEngineer/ECS-tutorials/part3.md

 [In the first two parts](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md), we set up Tiny Tanks a proof-of-concept that demonstrates an Entity-Component System (ECS) with complex, (de)activatable components, and inter-component activity _within a single entity_.

-However, our ECS is still very tightly coupled and application-specific in numerous areas, which is less than ideal.
+However, our ECS is still very tightly coupled and application-specific, which is less than ideal.

 In part 3, we will _refactor_: without changing existing functionality or adding anything new, we'll begin to generalise our existing ECS.

 ## Technical overview

-Our ECS initialisation phase will become more general and less specific to our particular game, so that it might be reused for another game.
+Our ECS initialisation phase will become more general and less specific to our particular game, so that it could be reused for another game.

 As part of this process, we will also begin to support the idea of _entity archetypes_.